-NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 May 2022, Revised June 2022
+NATIONAL BUREAU OF ECONOMIC RESEARCH 1050 Massachusetts Avenue Cambridge, MA 02138 May 2022, Revised October 2022

 We are grateful to Courtney Weigand, Nicholas Zarra, and Steven Zheng for excellent research assistance.
 Bianchi and Ludvigson received financial support from the National Science Foundation under Grant 2116641.
-We thank participants at the 2022 American Economic Association annual meetings for helpful comments.
+We thank participants at the 2022 American Economic Association annual meetings, the Bank of England Macro-Finance Conference, May 2022, the EDHEC PhD Forum, June 2022, the Bank of Finland and CEPR Joint Conference on Monetary Policy in the Post-Pandemic Era, September 2022, and Bocconi University for helpful comments.
 The views expressed are those of the authors and do not necessarily reflect those of the Federal Reserve Board, the Federal Reserve System, or the National Bureau of Economic Research.